ruc-practical-ai/development-environment-setup/README.md

 cd ~
 ```

-Finally, you can open the syllabus in VSCode but navigating to the directory using the `cd` command and then opening VSCode using `code .`.
-The `.` tells VSCode to open in the current directory.
+Finally, you can open the syllabus in VS Code but navigating to the directory using the `cd` command and then opening VS Code using `code .`.
+The `.` tells VS Code to open in the current directory.

 ```bash
 cd 2024-spring-syllabus
 code .
 ```

 Click on the `README.md` file to open it.
-There is a preview button in the top right corner of VSCode's screen which should allow you to view the file the same way it is viewed on the internet.
+There is a preview button in the top right corner of VS Code's screen which should allow you to view the file the same way it is viewed on the internet.

 Now the our development environment is set up we are ready to begin coding.
 This would be a good time to practice many of the commands for Git and Bash / Git Bash that were covered earlier in this course.